 Our community of postgraduate students participate in the life of the department through research seminars and conferences.
 Some also contribute to undergraduate teaching.

 Our graduates have won places and scholarships in international postgraduate programmes, and the breadth of the degree has opened up a wide range of career opportunities for them across many professions – from journalism to NGOs to the private sector.

 The Department is also home to the Al Maktoum Centre for Middle Eastern Studies and the Herzog Centre for Jewish and Near Eastern Religions and Cultures.

-Trinity College has a long tradition of teaching the languages and cultures of the Near and Middle East and this is reflected in the Old Library’s holdings, which include ancient Egyptian papyri as well as Jewish and Muslim books from the Early Modern and Ottoman periods.
-Both the Weingreen Museum of Biblical Antiquities and the Herzog Centre for Jewish and Near Eastern Religions and Cultures provide valuable resources for building on this tradition.
+Trinity College has a long tradition of teaching the languages and cultures of the Near and Middle East, and this is reflected in the Old Library’s holdings, which include ancient Egyptian papyri as well as Jewish and Muslim books from the Early Modern and Ottoman periods.
+The Weingreen Museum of Biblical Antiquities and the Rykle and Angelika Borger Assyriology collection provide valuable resources for teaching and research.